- Integrating "Green Chemistry" into the Regulatory Framework of European Chemicals Policy

 The EU Regulations on biocidal products and plant protection products oblige the European Commission to determine scientific criteria to identify endocrine disruptive properties of active substances.
 On 15 June 2016 the Commssion presented legislative proposals in this respect.
 In addition, the proposal concerning the plant protection products Regulation introduces changes as to the approval mechanism for active substances with endocrine disruptive properties.
 The legal opinion on behalf of ClientEarth assesses the conformity of such proposals with EU legal requirements.

-Click to access the sofia-Studies section.
+Click to access the sofia-Studies section (in german).

 - Health Impairments, Annoyance and Learning Disorders Caused by Aircraft Noise -